 For those tenants who wish to terminate their tenancy agreement before the “FIXED TERM” of their tenancy agreement has expired, this can only be done with the landlord’s permission and this will usually involve the signing of a new tenancy contract with a suitable replacement tenant and guarantor.

 YOU MUST CONTINUE TO PAY ALL OF YOUR RENT UNTIL A NEW CONTRACT IS SIGNED!

-11. New tenants that are acceptable to the landlord will have to pay a Tenancy Administration Fee (as stated in your current tenancy agreement) and provide a suitable guarantor and signed guarantor form.
+11) New tenants that are acceptable to the landlord will have to provide a suitable guarantor and signed guarantor form.
 The new tenant will also have to pay a security deposit and this amount is listed in your tenancy agreement.
-Make sure that the new tenant/s fully understands the costs of the administration fee and the deposit and when they need to be paid.
+Make sure that the new tenant/s fully understand the cost of the deposit and when it will need to be paid.
 Explain to the new tenants about the need for a suitable guarantor and the fact that they will be signing into a group tenancy agreement for a new fixed period and that they will be jointly and severally liable for all debts with co tenants.